 Through cooperation with all the major countries supplying avocados to the EU, as well as exporters and packhouses, SAAGA is able to provide information that allows growers, exporters, packers and importers to plan exports to avoid supply peaks which result in market crashes.
 Without this information, orderly growth in the market would not be able to take place.

 A decade ago, the European market could only accommodate 600,000 4kg cartons per week at reasonable prices.
 Currently the market is able to accommodate 3 million cartons per week.

 Study groups are held in the different production regions and allow growers to learn from each other and industry experts.

-SAAGA, together with the South African Litchi, Mango and Macadamia Grower Associations, is a member of the Subtropical Growers’ Association (Subtrop).
+SAAGA, together with the South African Litchi and Mango Grower Associations, is a member of the Subtropical Growers’ Association (Subtrop).
 Subtrop membership benefits SAAGA by the effective use of resources through shared management, administration and technical services.